designcode/fedex/README.md

 # Fedex Assignment

 This is a signup form implementation using Angular 17 and a custom State management system.
+A live demo can be [viewed here](https://designcode.github.io/fedex/)

 ## Getting Started